Miaosheng1/EDUS/README.md

-# EDUS
-official code of Efficient Depth-Guided Urban View Synthesis
+# Official code of EDUS
+Coming Soon ...

+If you want to run this code urgently, please contact me on shengmiao@zju.edu.cn